-I’m a big fan of the software for blocking ads and tracking network-wide, AdGuard Home.
-I’ve been using it ever since it replaced my Raspberry Pie running Pi-hole last year.
-AdGuard Home exists as a Docker application on Unraid and can easily be installed from the Community Applications.
+I’m a big fan of the ad and tracker blocking application AdGuard Home.
+Ever since it replaced my Raspberry Pie running Pi-hole last year, it has been ever-present on my network, protecting me from all sorts of nastiness.
+As with any other popular application, AdGuard Home exists as a Docker application on Unraid and can easily be installed from the Community Applications.

-The main reason why I wanted to use host networking with AdGuard Home is that I’m interested in what my devices are doing and how often they call home or attempt to load ads.
+The main reason why I wanted to use Host Networking Mode in the AdGuard Home Docker container, is that I am interested in what my devices are doing and how often they call home or attempt to load ads.
 To be able to that I need to be able to identify each device individually.
-If you think this sounds slightly overkill, you’d be surprised how often a typical smart television attempts to call home, even if it is “turned off”.
+If you think this sounds slightly overkill, you would be surprised how often a typical smart television attempts to call home, even if it is “turned off”.

-The easiest way of being able to see individual devices in the AdGuard Home dashboard is by using it as a Dynamic Host Configuration Protocol (DHCP) server, which you can only configure if you are using host networking.
-A DHCP server dynamically assigns an IP address and other network configuration parameters to each device on the network and is usually integrated into modems and routers.
+The easiest way of being able to see individual devices in the AdGuard Home dashboard is by not only using it to block ads and trackers, but also using it as a Dynamic Host Configuration Protocol (DHCP) server.
+Unfortunately, you can only configure a DHCP server if you are using host networking.
+The DHCP server’s job is to dynamically assign an IP address and other network configuration parameters to each device on the network and is usually integrated into modems and routers.
 The DHCP server will pass on important information, such as your DNS servers, to your network devices.
 That is why you have to edit the DNS server on your router for AdGuard Home to start blocking ads and trackers network-wide.

-The second issue I was having is that I couldn’t integrate AdGuard Home with Home Assistant.
+The second issue I was having is that I couldn’t integrate AdGuard Home with Home Assistant, which is also hosted on my Unraid server.
 Home Assistant serves as my central dashboard for all my self-hosted software, so obviously AdGuard Home had to integrate with it.

-Using host networking isn’t as simple as enabling in the containers settings.
+Using Host Networking isn’t as simple as enabling it in the containers settings.
 AdGuard Home, just like Unraid, is controlled using a web interface.
 By default, AdGuard Home wants to use port 80 for that interface.
 That port, however, is already occupied by the Unraid interface.
 If you select host networking and attempt to start the container, you will be greeted by an error message.

-Because we want to use host networking, there is no possibility of mapping the ports, as there is when using the bridged network.
-Because the container doesn’t have its own IP address in host networking mode, all
+Because we want to use Host Networking, there is no possibility of mapping the ports, as there is when using the Bridged Network.
+Because the AdGuard Home Docker container doesn’t have its own IP address in Host Networking mode, all

 --publish-all options are ignored.